Your Item List in QuickBooks 2013

 One important point to consider as you look at the Item Code column and Item Code drop-down list is space.
-Note that the Item drop-down list is pretty narrow.
+Note that the Item column in the drop-down list is pretty narrow.
 Note also that the Item drop-down list provides the item code (the left column), the item type, and a more lengthy item description.
 While you do have quite a bit of space for a description, you can’t go hog-wild.

 If you choose the Lists→Item List command, QuickBooks displays the Item List window.
 The Item List window identifies the item code or name, the description, the type of item, the account that gets credited when you sell some of the items, and the inventory stocking and pricing information (if you supply that).

 The Item list provides a good way to quickly see what items you can put on invoices and purchase orders.
 The Item list also provides a quick and convenient way to see the stocking levels and prices.